oroinc/documentation/user_guide/channel_guide.rst

 - Custom Channel - Custome Identity

-Some other entities are pre-implemented in the system and sharpened for a specific channel type, they will appear in the list of entitieЫ by default once a channel type has been chosen.
+Some other entities are pre-implemented in the system and sharpened for a specific channel type, they will appear in the list of entities by default once a channel type has been chosen.
 These entities are optional and may be
 removed:

 .. csv-table:: **Optional default entities for B2B channels**